-Tips for taking the pain out of packing school lunch boxesJanuary 29th, 2014 in Health /
+Tips for taking the pain out of packing school lunch boxesJanuary 29th, 2014 by Evelyn Volders, The Conversation in Health /

 It can be exhausting to come up with tasty treats every day.
 Credit: shutterstock.com

 School starts across most of Australia this week, so parents and carers are breaking out the lunch boxes once again.
 For some, preparing food that kids will want to eat can become something of a dreaded chore over time, so here are some suggestions to keep both you and the kids interested in nutritious packed lunches.

 The ideal lunch box should hold enough food to keep a child nourished during the day, and for most primary school-aged kids, this means a snack as well as lunch.

 Many schools also have "brain food" or "fruit snack" time, when children can eat fruit or vegetables in the classroom, so this needs to be prepared as well.
 The only drink you need to provide is water.

 Lunch should include some carbohydrate-based food for energy, such as bread (in slices or a roll), wraps, crackers, pasta or rice – in some form or another.

 It's a good idea to try to include some protein such as meat, chicken, fish, eggs, cheese, or yoghurt.
 And one or two servings of fruit or vegetables will provide vitamins and minerals as well as energy.